michaelnisi/troubled/data/posts/2014/stserver.md

     sudo st -p 80 -d /path/to/your/site

-Anyhow, what was my point?
+Anyhow, what was my point again?
 I forgot.